 - RockSalt is a new machine-code verifier for Google's Native Client, with a formal correctness proof mechanized in Coq.
 RockSalt's proofs are respect to an x86 model, which can be used for other applications.
 Please see a conference paper for more details.
 Please see above for the code release of RockSalt.

 - Robusta is a framework that allows JVM administrators to constrain native code with different trust levels, similar to how the security of Java code is configured.
-Please see a conference paper for more details.
-Please see above for the code release of Robusta 1.0.
+Arabica is a newer version that supports JVM-portable sandboxing of native code.
+Two conference papers (Robusta, Arabica) describe the implementation details.
+Please see above for the code release of Arabica.

 - JNIL is the first formal semantics for the core Java Native Interface (JNI); the semantics can directly serve as a formal basis for JNI tools and systems.
 Please see a conference paper for more details.